 Donations of appreciated real estate, stocks and bonds, or other valuables offer significant tax benefits.
 A donor is entitled to take a charitable deduction for the full fair market value and the capital gains tax is eliminated in most cases.

-You can donate your used cell phones to benefit our Protective Services program.
-These phones are recycled for use by domestic violence victims or, if too old, for parts, and Minuteman receives cash for each phone; the amount varies by the condition and age of the phone.
-Please bring your old cell phones and batteries to our office at 26 Crosby Drive, Bedford, MA or to one of our community partners.
+You can donate your used smartphones, cell phones, iPads, tablets and iPods to benefit our Protective Services program.
+These phones are responsibly recycled through a zero landfill environmental policy and Minuteman receives cash for each device; the amount varies by the condition and age of the device.
+Minuteman has earned over $14,000 from this project!
+This is a great opportunity to be charitable and "green", so please bring your old cell phones and batteries to our office at 26 Crosby Drive, Bedford, MA or to one of our community partners.

 Donations of autos, trucks, or boats will benefit Minuteman Senior Services' Meals on Wheels program.
 Just call Helping Hands of America, 1-888-881-9090 (toll free) and they will pick up your donation.

 For more information on any of these Ways of Giving, please call 781-221-7015